melikeey/Kotlin-Coroutines-Tabs-Example/README.md

 # Kotlin-Caroutines-Tabs-Example
-This is Kotlin tabs and caroutines example.
+This is Tabs and caroutines example.

 ## Libraries